JetBrains-Research/TestSpark/CONTRIBUTING.md

 All the classes that interact with EvoSuite can be found in `evosuite` directory.

+- `Pipeline` runs EvoSuite as a separate process in its various modes of operation (class, method, line), includes static validation of the cache and potential retrieval from the cache.
+- `ProjectBuilder` builds the project before running EvoSuite and before validating the tests.
 - `ResultWatcher` listens for the results of the generation process by EvoSuite.
 Used in conjunction with `Runner`.
-- `Runner` runs EvoSuite as a separate process in its various modes of operation (class, method, line), includes static validation of the cache and potential retrieval from the cache.
 - `SettingsArguments` is used for constructing the arguments and properties for EvoSuite.
 - `TestGenerationResultListener` is a topic interface for sending and receiving test results produced by EvoSuite test generation process.